swarupv1/jinja2-deep-dive-day2/workshops/jinja2-deep-dive-day2/lab_guides/lab08_include_import.md

 ### Step 4

 Modify template `lab08-task3.j2`, which you created in this task, to include macros individually.
-You should not use namespace when using macros.
+You should no longer use the namespace when using macros.

 ### Step 5